verklegarden/schnorr-on-evm/ERC.md

 * **Linearity**: Schnorr signatures are linear which allows them to be easily aggregated, i.e. it enables multiple collaborating parties to produce a signature that is valid over the sum of their public keys.
 This building block allows for higher level constructions such as multisignatures and threshold signatures.

 * **Provable security**: Schnorr signatures are provable secure with weaker assumptions than the best known security proofs for ECDSA.
-More specifically, Schnorr signatures are strongly unforgeable under chosen message attack (_SUF-CMA_) in the random oracle model (_ROM_) assuming the hardness of the elliptic curve discrete logarithm problem (_ECDLP_).
+More specifically, Schnorr signatures are strongly unforgeable under chosen message attack[^1] (_SUF-CMA_) in the random oracle model (_ROM_) assuming the hardness of the elliptic curve discrete logarithm problem (_ECDLP_).

 * **Non-Malleability**: Schnorr signatures are non-malleable.
 Note that on the other hand ECDSA signatures are malleable which has lead to numerous security issues.